 "Imagine you had three or four or five smaller Facebooks, at least on paper, but the majority of the users all gravitated towards one — because these are all about networking, network effects," he says.
 "Well if you have everybody pretty much on one platform, even if you have 20 platforms, you still have the same problem.
 So while breaking up Facebook might be a partial solution, there's no way around this outside of some much more serious government regulation."

-On monopoly busting originally occurring under the Sherman Antitrust Act because they were forcing consumers to pay too much — but Facebook is free
+On monopoly busting originally occurring under the Sherman Antitrust Act because those large companies were forcing consumers to pay too much — but Facebook is free

 "Today's monopolies are not necessarily manipulating us on prices — they're not jamming up the prices in the industries they concern.
 Of course, Facebook is free — but you could think of Amazon in the same light.
 I mean, people go there because prices are low, not because they're using their monopoly power to raise prices.
 So you have to look at something else, and that something else is market share, or market power, and the other distortions that that incurs.